 An official transcript will be issued only on the written request or authorization of the student concerned.
-You can request a transcript online at olemiss.edu/depts/registrar.
+You can request a transcript online at registrar.olemiss.edu.
 Telephone requests are not honored.
 A fee of \$7 will be charged for each official transcript.
 No official transcript may be issued to or for a student who is indebted to the University until such indebtedness has been paid or satisfactorily adjusted.